 Scrutinising duties is also important because of the role they play in justifying the exclusion of refugees.
 Across the world, refugees are frequently judged for violating various moral expectations and obligations.
 A case in point involved the Australian government during the ‘Children Overboard’ scandal of 2001.
 Refugees on boats were (it turned out falsely) accused of throwing their children into the water, in order to encourage Australian authorities to come to their rescue.
 The Australian Prime Minister said at the time: “I don’t want in Australia people who would throw their own children into the sea… There’s something incompatible to me … [about] somebody who claims to be a refugee and somebody who would throw their own child into the sea.
 It offends the natural instinct of protection.”
 This characterisation of asylum seekers as scornful of their fundamental obligations helped the government gain public support for its policy of preventing boat arrivals.

-The Olong before it sank, in the Australian 'Children Overboard' scandal of 2001.
+The Olong boat with asylum seekers on board before it sank, in the Australian 'Children Overboard' scandal of 2001.
 Photo: Project SafeCom, Jack H Smit

 Nor is this an exceptional case.
 Governments commonly articulate their expectations of refugees in the language of duties.
 Recently in Europe, for example, a range of refugee duties have been articulated by governments in political debates.
 Refugees have been told they have a duty to return home once asylum is not necessary; a duty to remain in the first country of asylum; and a duty to submit to detention when it is ordered.
 One feature of these duties is that they are, as in the Australia example above, used to justify the excluding of refugees.
 By failing, for example, to stay in their first country of asylum or protesting their detention, refugees may be portrayed as unworthy of asylum.
 Duties can thus be wielded by political elites as weapons against refugees.